acl-org/acl-anthology/README_detailed.md

 ### Step 4: Run Hugo

+The files that were generated so far are in the `build/` subdirectory, in which Hugo will be invoked.
+Before doing this, however, you need to also copy the content of the `hugo/` subdirectory into `build/` so that all the configuration files and the page structure is accessible to the engine.

-After all necessary files have been created, the website can be built by simply invoking Hugo from the `build/` subdirectory.
+After doing so, the website can be built by simply invoking Hugo from the `build/` subdirectory.
 Optionally, the `--minify` flag can be used to create minified HTML output:

 ```bash
 $ hugo --minify